DataProfilor/ConFair/README.md

 ./ exec.zsh
 ```

 Note that for MEPS16 dataset, you need to extract the raw data using the R scrip.
 See details at https://github.com/Trusted-AI/AIF360/blob/master/aif360/data/raw/meps/README.md.

 Note for running CAPUCHIN, you need to install the CAPUCHIN package.

+## Visualization
+Some visualization in the paper can be found at this folder [notebooks](https://github.com/DataProfilor/ConFair/tree/main/notebooks).